-On an annual basis, each facility set a water reduction and fiber loss reduction target.
-In addition, facilities can set additional target on issues most relevant to their specific local issues.
+On an annual basis, each facility sets reduction targets for water use and fiber losses.
+In addition, facilities can set additional targets on issues most relevant to their specific local issues.
 This approach was chosen to reflect the different geographic and technological realities of each operation.
 Key performance indicators (KPIs) are monitored at both the mill and corporate levels.
 At the mill level, greenhouse gas (GHG) emissions, water usage, air emissions and waste generation are the most material areas of focus.
-We monitor our performance closely to maintain continuous improvement across our key performance indicators and conduct regular environmental risk audits as part of our proactive, preventative approach to environmental management.
-Information on these KPIs is aggregated, analyzed and in some cases, reported to organizations such as the Carbon Disclosure Project (CDP).
+We monitor our performance closely to maintain continuous improvement across our key performance indicators and conduct regular environmental risk audits as part of our proactive, preventive approach to environmental management.
+Information on these KPIs is aggregated, analyzed and, in some cases, reported to organizations such as CDP.

 Proactive Approach to Preventing Environmental Incidents

-Our employees have worked collaboratively across all levels of the organization to instill a preventative and proactive approach to environmental management, including developing and implementing environmental risk audits designed to identify potential non-compliances or environmental risks before incidents occur.
-In 2015, we completed the first full three-year cycle of environmental risk audits at all of our pulp and paper mills, with the exception of our Ponderay mill, which will be audited in 2016.
+Our employees have worked collaboratively across all levels of the organization to instill a preventive and proactive approach to environmental management, including developing and implementing environmental risk audits designed to identify potential non-compliances or environmental risks before incidents occur.

-In its financial statements, the company is required to record accidental releases of hazardous substances significant enough to risk damage to human and environmental health, or that have potential liability and reputational consequences.
-Between 2012 and 2015, Resolute recorded no such incidents.
-The company is also required to disclose in our published financial statements any fines of material significance for non-compliance with environmental laws and regulations, none of which were reported between 2012 and 2015.
+In its financial statements, the company is required to record accidental releases of hazardous substances significant enough to risk damage to human health and environment, or that have potential liability and reputational consequences.
+Between 2019 and 2021, Resolute recorded no such events.
+The company is also required to disclose in our published financial statements any fines of material significance for non-compliance with environmental laws and regulations, none of which were served between 2019 and 2021.2

-Consistent knowledge transfer and the sharing of best practices following an environmental incident have revolutionized the way that Resolute’s operations investigate root causes and develop preventative practices.
-Operations where a similar incident might occur must evaluate their risk and implement preventative measures that are tracked at the corporate level.
-Regular conference calls and individual follow-up meetings have been instrumental in the success of this preventative and proactive approach, which represents a successful cultural shift for the company.
+Consistent knowledge transfer and the sharing of best practices following an environmental incident have revolutionized the way that Resolute’s operations investigate root causes and develop preventive practices.
+Operations where a similar incident might occur must evaluate their risk and implement preventive measures that are tracked at the corporate level.
+Regular conference calls and individual follow-up meetings have been instrumental in the success of this preventive and proactive approach, which represents a successful cultural shift for the company.